sudomesh/disaster-radio/web/README.md

 # Uploading to ESP8266

-After building with npm, the web app can be uploaded with `make flash_fs'
+After building with npm, the web app can be uploaded with `make flash_fs` from repository root